-- 1. Resolves that ICAO continue to be responsible for: - a) stating the position of international civil aviation on all related outer space matters; and - monitoring and coordinating the work performed by States on regional and global planning on these matters in order that the introduction of the future ICAO CNS/ATM systems takes place in an orderly and efficient manner globally and in a balanced way taking due account of safety as well as economic considerations; - 2.
-Requests the Council to continue its work to determine the operational, technical, financial, managerial and legal institutional requirements for global satellite systems for civil aviation purposes, taking due account of the provisions of Resolution A27-10, Appendix J, regarding the coordination of aeronautical systems and subsystems; - 3.
-Urges that Contracting States continue keeping the Organization informed regarding the programmes and the progress achieved in the exploration and use of outer space that are of interest to international civil aviation; - 4.
-Requests the Secretary General to ensure that the international civil aviation positions and requirements are made known to all organizations dealing with relevant space activities and to continue to arrange for the Organization to be represented at appropriate conferences and meetings connected with or affecting the particular interests of international civil aviation in this field: - 5.
-Declares that Resolution A22-20 is superseded by this resolution.
+- 1. Resolves that ICAO continue to be responsible for: - a) stating the position of international civil aviation on all related outer space matters; and - b) monitoring and coordinating the work performed by States on regional and global planning on these matters in order that the introduction of the future ICAO CNS/ATM systems takes place in an orderly and efficient manner globally and in a balanced way taking due account of safety as well as economic considerations;

+2. Requests the Council to continue its work to determine the operational, technical, financial, managerial and legal institutional requirements for global satellite systems for civil aviation purposes, taking due account of the provisions of Resolution A27-10, Appendix J, regarding the coordination of aeronautical systems and subsystems;

+3. Urges that Contracting States continue keeping the Organization informed regarding the programmes and the progress achieved in the exploration and use of outer space that are of interest to international civil aviation;

+4. Requests the Secretary General to ensure that the international civil aviation positions and requirements are made known to all organizations dealing with relevant space activities and to continue to arrange for the Organization to be represented at appropriate conferences and meetings connected with or affecting the particular interests of international civil aviation in this field;

+5. Declares that Resolution A22-20 is superseded by this resolution.

-A38-17: Consolidated statement of continuing ICAO policies and practices related to environmental protection - General provisions, noise and local air quality
+A37-18: Consolidated statement of continuing ICAO policies and practices related to environmental protection - General provisions, noise and local air guality

-Whereas in Resolution A37-18 the Assembly resolved to continue to adopt at each ordinary Session a consolidated statement of continuing ICAO policies and practices related to environmental protection;
+Whereas in Resolution A36-22 the Assembly resolved to continue to adopt at each ordinary Session a consolidated statement of continuing ICAO policies and practices related to environmental protection;

-Whereas Resolution A37-18 consists of an introductory text and a number of Appendices concerning specific but interrelated subjects;
+Whereas Resolution A36-22 consists of an introductory text and a number of Appendices concerning specific but interrelated subjects;

-Considering the need to reflect developments that have taken place since the 37th Session of the Assembly in the field of aircraft noise and engine emissions; and
+Considering the need to reflect developments that have taken place since the 36th Session of the Assembly in the field of aircraft noise and engine emissions; and

-Considering the need to define a specific ICAO policy to address aviation's impact on global climate (A38-18: Consolidated statement of continuing ICAO policies and practices related to environmental protection - Climate change), the increasing concern on aviation and climate change and as part of ICAO's policies and practices related to environmental protection;
+Considering the need to define a specific ICAO policy to address aviation's impact on global climate (A37-19: Consolidated statement of continuing ICAO policies and practices related to environmental protection - Climate change, the increasing concern on aviation and climate change and as part of ICAO's policies and practices related to environmental protection;

-1. Resolves that the Appendices attached to this Resolution and listed below, together with A38-18: Consolidated statement of continuing ICAO policies and practices related to environmental protection - Climate change, constitute the consolidated statement of continuing ICAO policies and practices related to environmental protection, as these policies exist at the close of the 38th Session of the Assembly:
+1. Resolves that the Appendices attached to this Resolution and listed below, together with A37-19: Consolidated statement of continuing ICAO policies and practices related to environmental protection - Climate change, constitute the consolidated statement of continuing ICAO policies and practices related to environmental protection, as these policies exist at the close of the 37th Session of the Assembly:

-Appendix A - General

-Appendix B - Development of Standards, Recommended Practices and Procedures and/or guidance material relating to the quality of the environment

-Appendix C - Policies and programmes based on a "balanced approach" to aircraft noise management

-Appendix D - Phase-out of subsonic jet aircraft which exceed the noise levels in Volume I of Annex 16

-Appendix E - Local noise-related operating restrictions at airports

-Appendix F - Land-use planning and management

-Appendix G - Supersonic aircraft - The problem of sonic boom

-Appendix H - Aviation impact on local air quality
+- Appendix A General - Appendix B Development of Standards, Recommended Practices and Procedures and/or guidance material relating to the quality of the environment - Appendix C Policies and programmes based on a "balanced approach" to aircraft noise management - Appendix D Phase-out of subsonic jet aircraft which exceed the noise levels in Volume I of Annex 16 - Appendix E Local noise-related operating restrictions at airports - Appendix F Land-use planning and management - Appendix G Supersonic aircraft The problem of sonic boom - Appendix H Aviation impact on local air quality

-- 2. Requests the Council to submit the ICAO policies and practices related to environmental protection for review at each ordinary session of the Assembly; and - 3.
-Declares that this resolution, together with A38-18: Consolidated statement of continuing ICAO policies and practices related to environmental protection Climate change, supersede Resolutions A37-18 and A37-19.
+2. Requests the Council to submit the ICAO policies and practices related to environmental protection for review at each ordinary session of the Assembly; and

+3. Declares that this resolution, together with A37-19 Consolidated statement of continuing ICAO policies and practices related to environmental protection - Climate change, supersedes Resolution A36-22.